pantheon-systems/documentation/source/content/faq.md

 Each of these configurations is possible with Drupal’s built-in language switching.

 You can associate multiple domains with a single site environment.
-See [Launch Essentials](/guides/launch/domains) for details.
+Refer to [Launch Essentials](/guides/launch/domains) for details.

 ### Can I use PHP Sessions with WordPress?